You performed a search for: Skills / Experience: Customer Service

 Offers a full range of volunteer opportunities including supporting and leading program activities for Members, Gilda's Greeters, Clubhouse-based volunteers for activities, general clubhouse support, Program support, helping with fundraising, special events, and outreach.

-Youth volunteers are needed and opportunities are available after school hours.
-Contact the volunteer coordinator for more info.
+Youth volunteers are needed and opportunities are available during July and August for Summer camp support.
+Contact the volunteer Manager for more info.

 Duties include supporting two separate locations with: